-Located in the heart of the Pennsylvania Wilds, the region’s steep mountains and deep valleys provide the perfect habitat for these majestic animals.
+The steep mountains and deep valleys of northcentral PA provide the perfect habitat for these majestic animals.
 While you might spot elk at any time of day, dawn and dusk offer your best chances.
 We want you to be safe, so please be sure to keep your distance.
 Those six-foot-wide antlers pack a punch!

 1. Elk Country Visitor Center

 Learn all about PA’s elk at the Elk Country Visitor Center.
-The center offers interactive exhibits, a hands-on Discovery Room for younger visitors, and totally immersive 4D story theater with a new movie that puts in the middle of the herd.
-The 250-acre site provides three wheelchair-accessible trails leading to elk viewing areas.
-Bonus: The center’s gift shop features the work of local artisans and craftmakers.
+Situated on 250 acres, the site provides three wheelchair-accessible trails leading to elk viewing areas, plus interactive exhibits, live music events, and educational sessions for children.
+Bonus: The center’s gift shop features the work of local artisans and craft makers.

 2. Dents Run Elk Viewing Area

 The Dents Run Elk Viewing Area is one of the most popular in the state.
-It’s easy to see why with its magnificent views, fields and large wooded area are frequented by elk.
-The viewing area has a covered stage, benches, bathrooms, and handicap-accessible parking.
+It’s easy to see why with its magnificent views, fields, and large wooded areas that are frequented by elk.
+The viewing area has a covered stage, benches, bathrooms, and handicap-accessible parking, too.

 3. Winslow Hill Elk Viewing Area

-The Winslow Hill Elk Viewing Area is another really popular spot for elk viewing.
-The area offers a large parking lot atop a spectacular mountain with a walk-up viewing area overlooking a large meadow where elk often gather.
-There are also numerous trails and dirt roads to explore and where you just might spot some white-tailed deer, fox, and even wild turkeys.
+The The Winslow Hill Elk Viewing Area is another popular spot for elk viewing.
+Offering a walk-up viewing area atop a spectacular mountain, guests can overlook a large meadow where elk often gather.
+There are also numerous trails and dirt roads to explore, and you might even spot some white-tailed deer, fox, and even wild turkeys.

 4. Woodring Farm Viewing Area